All of our member societies, as well as the Ethnic Heritage Center itself, have amassed book and archival collections.

 Because so many of our holdings are unique and irreplaceable, everything must be viewed at the Ethnic Heritage Center.
 Nothing circulates.

-The Ethnic Heritage Center is open for research Tuesday-Friday from 10 a.m. to 3 p.m., and other times by arrangement.
+Currently the Ethnic Heritage Center is open for research by appointment only.

 As always when doing original research, it is a good idea to call or email ahead and tell the staff what you are researching, and what of our holdings you would like to see.